-Coasteering is a new adventure-activity, derived from canyoning, which perfectly combines cliff jumping, swimming, abseiling and climbing.
+Coasteering, a new adventure-activity derived from canyoning, perfectly combines cliff jumping, swimming, abseiling and climbing.

 Bursting with fun and adventure, this sport stands out because of its jumps from the rocks the fact that it can be practiced in the ocean, not only in white water.
 Coastal canyoning is a discipline that comes from the British Isles, designed to let you discover nature along the coast and in places that are often difficult to access.
 It’s also an opportunity to discover the history of exceptional cliff formations and to know a little more about these slightly terrestrial paradises.
 Coasteering unique nature requires all adventurers to be extremely respectful of the environment, as you evolve on the route using only on natural elements.